contentauth/c2pa-python-example/README.md

 }
 ```

+Confirm that:
-The result value `AccessKeyId` should be set to the env var `AWS_ACCESS_KEY_ID` in the `.env` file at the root of this repository.
+- The value of `AccessKeyId` shown is that of the environment variable `AWS_ACCESS_KEY_ID` in the `.env` file that you set previously.

-The result value `SecretAccessKey` should be set to the env var `AWS_SECRET_ACCESS_KEY` in the `.env` file.
+- The value of `SecretAccessKey` is that of the environment variable `AWS_SECRET_ACCESS_KEY` in the `.env` file that you set previously.

-Additional documentation regarding Identity and Access Management (IAM) with LocalStack can be found in the [official LocalStack doc](https://docs.localstack.cloud/user-guide/aws/iam/).
+For more information on identity and access management with LocalStack, see the [LocalStack documentation](https://docs.localstack.cloud/user-guide/aws/iam/).

 ## Get KMS key and CSR